 Many people plan their estates diligently, with input from legal, tax, and financial professionals.
-Others plan earnestly, but make mistakes that can potentially affect both the transfer and destiny of family wealth.
+Others plan earnestly but make mistakes that can potentially affect both the transfer and destiny of family wealth.
 Here are some common and not-so-common errors to avoid.

 Relatively few estate plans are reviewed over time.
-Any life event should prompt you to review your will, trust, or other estate planning documents.
-So should a life event affecting one of your beneficiaries.
+Any major life event should prompt you to review your will, trust, or other estate planning documents.
+So should a major life event that affects one of your beneficiaries.

-Appointing a co-trustee.
 Trust administration is not for everyone.
 Some people lack the interest, the time, or the understanding it requires, and others balk at the responsibility and potential liability involved.
 A co-trustee also introduces the potential for conflict.

-While you may not want to explicitly reveal who will get what prior to your passing, your heirs should have an understanding of the purpose and intentions at the heart of your estate planning.
+While you may not want to explicitly reveal who will get what prior to your passing, your heirs should understand the purpose and intentions at the heart of your estate planning.
 If you want to distribute more of your wealth to one child than another, write a letter to be presented after your death that explains your reasoning.
-Make a list of which heirs will receive particular collectibles or heirlooms.
-If your family has some issues, this may go a long way toward reducing squabbles and the possibility of legal costs eating up some of this or that heir’s inheritance.
+Make a list of which heirs will receive collectibles or heirlooms.
+If your family has some issues, this may go a long way toward reducing squabbles as well as the possibility of legal costs eating up some of this-or-that heir’s inheritance.

 Through a simple, one-sentence title change, a married couple can fund a revocable trust with their primary residence.
-As an example, if a couple retitles their home from “Heather and Michael Smith, Joint Tenants with Rights of Survivorship” to “Heather and Michael Smith, Trustees of the Smith Revocable Trust dated (month)(day), (year)”.
+As an example, if a couple retitles their home from “Heather and Michael Smith, Joint Tenants with Rights of Survivorship” to “Heather and Michael Smith, Trustees of the Smith Revocable Trust dated (month)(day), (year).”
 They are free to retitle myriad other assets in the trust’s name.1

 Very few people consider this possibility when creating a will or trust, but it does happen.
-A caregiver harboring a hidden agenda may exploit a loved one to the point where he or she revises estate planning documents for the caregiver’s financial benefit.
+A caregiver harboring a hidden agenda may exploit a loved one to the point where they revise estate planning documents for the caregiver’s financial benefit.

 The best estate plans are clear in their language, clear in their intentions, and updated as life events demand.
 They are overseen through the years with care and scrutiny, reflecting the magnitude of the transfer of significant wealth.